torbinsky/morphia/README.md

 ### Documentation

-The [original project's site](http://code.google.com/p/morphia/) still has quite a lot of good example code.
+The [wiki](https://github.com/jmkgreen/morphia/wiki) has quite a lot of good example code.
+It was copied over from the original GoogleCode site.

+Maven Site docs are [here](http://jmkgreen.github.com/morphia)

 JavaDoc packages are available for more detailed IDE-based help.